Klepac-Ceraj-Lab/Resonance/examples/README.md

 Resonance is work in Progress.
 If you find it useful for your own efforts prior to publication, please cite this Github repository.
-A soon as a publication is available, we will update this secction.
+A soon as a publication is available, we will update this section.